 - Survey Planet

-Net Promoter Score (NPS)
+Include Net Promoter Score (NPS) in your strategy

-A net promoter score is a one-question survey that lets members score your gym on how much they would promote your business.
+A Net Promoter Score is a one-question survey that lets members score your gym on how much they would promote your business.
 This quickly enables you to know which members are happy with your service and which are not.

 for Your Fitness